Vocabularies

 Complete List: See Standard Vocabularies - Relationship Types for the complete default vocabulary file with all standard types.

-Adding Custom Relationship Types
+Adding Additional Relationship Types

-Add custom relationship types for specialized research:
+Add additional relationship types for specialized research:

 relationship_types: